 Reef Guardians Stewardship and Community Grants 2018

-Applications will open soon for the Great Barrier Reef Marine Park Authority’s Reef Guardians Stewardship and Community Grants 2018 (previously called the Ripples of Change and LMAC projects) — from 1 March 2018 to 1 May 2018.
+Applications are now open for the Great Barrier Reef Marine Park Authority’s Reef Guardians Stewardship and Community Grants 2018 (previously called the Ripples of Change and LMAC projects) will be open from 1 March 2018 to 1 May 2018.

 The grants support stewardship initiatives that address key risks and threats faced by the Great Barrier Reef.
 The grants provide an important avenue for schools, councils, community groups and environmental groups to contribute directly to an improved future for the Great Barrier Reef Marine Park.

 The objective of the Program is to support locally relevant stewardship projects which provide accessible opportunities for the community to contribute to caring for the Reef.
 Successful projects will not only contribute to positive environmental outcomes, they will assist in building pride, confidence, and will strengthen the local community’s capacity and motivation for further stewardship of the Reef.

 Within this context, the aims of the Program are to:

 - Foster a culture of community stewardship of the Reef;

 - Stimulate and empower communities to take local action, to enhance health and resilience of the Reef;

 - Develop partnerships and networks within Reef communities, extending to management agencies, Traditional Owner Groups and Indigenous Ranger Programs and partner institutions;